basu1020/BookMyShow-Backend-Project/Book-A-Movie-Ticket-Fullstack-Boilerplate-main/src/Readme.md

       git clone {this URL}

-- You You'll also need to install the project's dependencies using the following command:
+- You'll also need to install the project's dependencies using the following command:

       npm install